xuankimtran/docs-1/pages/katalon-studio/docs/health-care-prj.md

 <td>flowControl</td>
 <td>FailureHandling</td>
 <td>Optional</td>
-<td>Specify failure handling schema to determine whether the execution should be allowed to continue or stop.
-To learn more about failure handling settings, you can refer to this document: <a href="https://docs.katalon.com/katalon-studio/docs/failure-handling.html#default-failure-handlingbehavior">Failure handling</a>.</td>
+<td>Specify failure handling schema to determine whether the execution should be allowed to continue or stop.</td>
 </tr>
 </tbody>
 </table>